FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 # System Security Plan (SSP)

-The SSP is the “security blueprint” for the CSO.
-A well-written SSP allows the reviewer to follow between the system’s architecture, data flows, security control implementations, and authorization boundary.
+The SSP is the "security blueprint" for the CSO.
+A well-written SSP allows the reviewer to follow between the system's architecture, data flows, security control implementations, and authorization boundary.
 After reviewing the SSP, a federal agency AO (or designee) should have a strong understanding of how federal data is transmitted to, from, and within the system; where the data is processed and stored; and how the data is protected from a process and technical perspective.

 FedRAMP provides a [single SSP template](https://www.fedramp.gov/resources/templates/FedRAMP-High-Moderate-Low-LI-SaaS-Baseline-System-Security-Plan-(SSP).docx) that must be used for each baseline: Li-SaaS, Low, Moderate, and High.
 Specific controls are documented in Appendix A for each baseline.